saffre-rumma/www/stories/lino.rst

 .. _Lino: http://www.lino-framework.org

 We develop database applications for our customers based on the Lino_ framework.
-Lino features a wide range highly customizable and integrated plugins for
+Lino features a wide range of highly customizable and integrated plugins for

 - contacts management